 Movement Mortgage rates

-Indeed, if you look at monthly payments in the table below, you’ll see the difference between Movement’s and some more established lenders’ is minimal.
+Indeed, if you look at loan underwriting costs in the table below, you’ll see the difference between Movement’s and some more established lenders’ is minimal.

 Its rates and fees are competitive rather than the lowest in the industry.
-But that’s understandable because it works with more borrowers with credit issues than many other lenders.
+But that’s understandable because it seems to be more flexible about credit scores than many other mortgage companies.
 And a larger percentage of lower-credit borrowers can push up the average rate.

 And a 620 score also works for conventional mortgages (ones backed by Fannie Mae and Freddie Mac).
-But you’ll need 700 or higher for a jumbo mortgage, which is any loan over $510,400 in most parts of the U.S.
+But you’ll need higher credit scores for a jumbo mortgage, which is any loan over $ in most parts of the U.S.